Financial Planning

 • Don’t use public Wi-Fi to access your financial accounts.
 If you must log in from the airport or a coffee shop, use a virtual private network.
 And use an AC charger and your own cable when charging your phone in public locations – hackers can corrupt USB ports with malware that will give them access to your devices.

-• Don’t click links or open attachments in an email or text or give out information on an unsolicited phone call.
-Phishing communications can be pretty convincing, and they’ll make the situation sound urgent.
+• Don’t click links or open attachments in an email or text or give out information on an unsolicited phone call, even if you think you’re communicating with a business you use every day.
+Phishing communications are more convincing than ever, and they’ll make the situation sound urgent.
 If you’re not expecting it, don’t click it.

 • Go digital with your account documents (for example, statements) to cut off one potential avenue to identity theft; physical mail isn’t as secure.
 But if you print anything that contains personal and financial information, don’t ever just toss it in the trash – shred it first.
 See more about protecting yourself from identity theft.

 • Monitor your credit.
-You can do this manually – by getting a free annual credit report from each of the major agencies – or sign up for a service that will monitor it for you and alert you of any changes.
+You can do this manually – by getting a free credit report from each of the major agencies – or sign up for a service that will monitor it for you and alert you of any changes.
+Free credit reports are available once a week at annualcreditreport.com.

 • Regularly review activity on your credit card and bank accounts.
 Tedious?
 Maybe, but it’s well worth the minor effort.
 And sign up for text notifications that can immediately flag anything that seems off.